FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

 \subsubsection{Inverse probability weighted WebDISCO}

-~ Here we propose a method to minimize the regularized weighted CoxPH model~\eqref{eq:full_loss_iptw_coxph} in a federated fashion.
+Here we propose a method to minimize the regularized weighted CoxPH model~\eqref{eq:full_loss_iptw_coxph} in a federated fashion.
 Since the non-separability of the weighted CoxPH log-likelihood~$\ell(\bm{\beta})$ prevents the use of vanilla FL algorithms, we inspire ourselves from WebDISCO~\cite{lu2015webdisco} to build a pooled-equivalent second-order method.
+It should be noted, however, that the method can only be applied to partial likelihood under the Breslow's approximation for tied times~\eqref{eq:partial-likelihood-breslow}, as opposed to the Efron's approximation.

 \paragraph*{Non-separability} Compared to the logistic propensity score model, the main difficulty of federating Equation~\eqref{eq:log_likelihood_ipt_weighted_coxph} stems from the non-separability of the log-likelihood, i.e., the cross-center terms.
 Indeed, for any time $s$, the risk set $\mathcal{R}_s$ is a union of per-center terms, i.e.